Tuesday Tips: 5 Quick Lessons for First Time Managers

 If you’ve got no idea where to begin, we’re here to help!
 We’ll be doing a two-part blog post about 10 things you need to do when starting our your managing career.

-Today we’re going to hit on the first 5 which focus on the introductory stages:
+Today we’re going to hit on the first 5 which focus on the introductory stages for first time managers:

 - Learn your trade: Sometimes it feels right to wipe the slate clean and completely start over—that doesn’t mean it’s your best option.
 Listen and learn the business from someone who has already been there.
 You need to mature right along with your position—you don’t want to hurt before you really know where to help.